edgardcunha/lacp-tutorial/README.md

 #### Implementing the Application

-We explain the difference between the link aggregation application (simple_switch_lacp_13.py) that supports OpenFlow 1.3 described in Executing the Ryu Application and the switching hub of ” Switching Hub”, in order.
+We explain the difference between the link aggregation application `simple_switch_lacp_13.py` that supports OpenFlow 1.3 described in Executing the Ryu Application and the switching hub of [Switching Hub](https://osrg.github.io/ryu-book/en/html/switching_hub.html#ch-switching-hub), in order.

 ##### Setting “_CONTEXTS”

 A Ryu application that inherits ryu.base.app_manager.RyuApp starts other applications using separate threads by setting other Ryu applications in the “_CONTEXTS” dictionary.
-Here, the LacpLib class of the LACP library is set in “_CONTEXTS” in the name of ” lacplib”.
+Here, the LacpLib class of the LACP library is set in “_CONTEXTS” in the name of `lacplib`.

 ```python
 from ryu.lib import lacplib